Tibet Adventure (14 days)

 Following breakfast, we drive along the Southern Route to Gyantse (265 km).

-Highlights of the scenic drive include Kambaba Pass (4700 metres/15416 feet above sea level) and the sacred Yamdrok Lake.
+Highlights of the scenic drive include Kambala Pass (4700 metres/15416 feet above sea level) and the sacred Yamdrok Lake.
 Every summer throngs of Tibetan pilgrims come to the lake to pray for blessings by the lake goddess.

 Afternoon sightseeing in Gyantse takes in the Fortress of Gyantse Dzong and Pelkhor Choede.
 We then continue on to Shigatse (90 km) in late afternoon arriving at the second largest city in Tibet around dinnertime.